 According to the National Institute on Drug Abuse, “The most effective treatments for methamphetamine addiction at this point are behavioral therapies, such as cognitive-behavioral and contingency-management interventions.”
 These treatments will help you in a number of ways.

 - Cognitive-behavioral therapy can help you learn how to recognize and avoid your triggers as well as how to cope with stress and cravings.
 It can also allow you to see your substance abuse in a new way and to change your attitudes and beliefs toward methamphetamine so you can put an end to your abuse.

 - Contingency management helps put a stop to methamphetamine abuse by rerouting the reward pathway in the brain.
 Long-term meth abuse can cause a person to crave the drug above all else, but providing a negative drug test as part of this treatment will allow you to receive vouchers, prizes, and other rewards that reinforce abstinence.

-- The Matrix Model is a therapy model created specifically for the treatment of stimulant abuse (NIDA Archives).
+- The Matrix Model is a therapy model created specifically for the treatment of stimulant abuse (NIDA).
 It is a 16-week approach that utilizes aspects of different therapy programs to target the issues particular to stimulant abusers.